copperbits/awesome-ton/README.md

 - [GitHub mirror](https://github.com/poma/ton-lite-client) - unchanged up to date version of tarball on GitHub.
 Also fresh binaries and docker container.
 - [Community version on GitHub](https://github.com/copperbits/TON) - community version with added features.

-## Community
+## Copperbits community

-- [Telegram TON Research public group](https://t.me/ton_research) - With fan-developer updates about status of peoject and point to ask your quesitons (03.07.2019: 302 members).
+- [Telegram TON Research public group](https://t.me/ton_research) - The main point to ask your questions from enthusiasts and developers

 ## Tutorials